deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 “Yes….”
 Daemon paused, thinking.
 “They’re connected realities, and if we somehow destroyed all the Igraen infrastructure then Dataspace would collapse and take *us* with it, which is why we’re so invested in doing this right.
 But at the same time, the infrastructure we’re attacking now doesn’t *generate* dataspace so much as….holds the bag open?”

 She waved a hand in a complicated way when Daar gave her a blank look.
-“It’s the same problem I had with describing what the Relays do, language cant adequately express it.
+“It’s the same problem I had with describing what the Relays do, language can't adequately express it.
 Dataspace is simply one valid configuration of the underlying fundamental, so in a sense it has always existed and *will* always exist adjacent to matterspace no matter what we do.
 But its *internal dimensions,* for lack of a better term, are defined by the Igraen infrastructure.”

 Daar tilted his head at her and took an instinctive sniff, before remembering that it was a waste of time in her case.
 “Why bring this up now?”